 Battery bags are recommended for both storing and charging lithium batteries, and they come in especially handy when travelling with your drone.

 Carry your drone’s batteries within a battery bag, to prevent chances of a fire starting from them as a result of the flight environment.
+Additionally, you can ensure that you have a protective space for your battery bag in your drone case by using our custom foam service.

 Taking your Drone Through Security